matsola/biofertilizer-report/casestudy.md

 ### Tests

-Throughout the case study, samples were taken from the experiment and control bed and sent to laboratory for analysis (expect for the _spring soil sample_ were only one sample was taken).
+Throughout the case study, samples were taken from beds and sent to a laboratory for analysis.

-The samples were taken at the same time and packed and deliviered as prescibed by the laboratory.

 The following tests were performed:

-- Soil analysis in early spring (before the growing season started),
+- Soil analysis in early spring, a sample from one of the beds (before the growing season started),
-- Leaf for analysis (samples were sent when fruit started ripening)
+- Leaf for analysis, samples from both control and experiment beds (samples were sent when fruit started ripening)
-- Tomato analysis for measuring lycopene levels and vitamin C (considered to be quality indicators of tomatoes)
+- Tomato analysis for measuring lycopene levels and vitamin C, samples from both control and experiment beds  (considered to be quality indicators of tomatoes)
-- Soil analysis in late autumn (after the growing season ended)
+- Soil analysis in late autumn, samples from both control and experiment beds  (after the growing season ended)

-On top of that _BRIX_ was measured and recorded before and after every application of the substances with a few hours apart.
+- BRIX was measured and recorded before and a few hours after every application of the substances.

-The reports from the analyses can be found in the appendix of this report.

 Each test is explained in more detail below.

 #### Soil analysis

 To understand the effects of the inputs on soil quality, each producer conducted a soil test in the early season (May) and two additional tests in the control and experimental beds during the late season (December).

 The spring test reports provide a baseline measurement of the chemical composition of the soil before any inputs were applied, while the late season tests reveal the potential impacts of the inputs on the soil's chemical composition over the course of the growing season.

 The _Spurway method_ was used for the soil tests, which provide information on the availability of nutrients in the soil.
 The laboratory results were categorized as "low", "pretty low", "good", "pretty high", or "high".